 - Cupcakes: Fill cupcake liners 2/3 full.
 Bake at 350°F (177°C) for 19-21 minutes.
 Yields about 2 dozen.
 Or try my vanilla cupcakes recipe.

 - 2 Layer Cake: If desired, you can use this batter to make a 2 layer cake instead.
 Grease two 9 inch cake pans, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
 Divide the batter evenly between the pans.
 Bake time will be a few minutes shorter– keep a close eye on the cakes at 20 minutes and check for doneness with a toothpick.

 - Cake Flour: For the best results, I strongly recommend cake flour.
 You can find it in the baking aisle and I have many more recipes using it.
-If you cannot get your hands on cake flour, you can make a DIY version from all-purpose flour and cornstarch as instructed in these recipe notes.
-The cake will not be as light and fluffy.
+If you cannot get your hands on cake flour, you can make a DIY cake flour substitute.

 - Why is everything at room temperature?
 All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
 Read here for more information.